Home » Recipe Index » Side Dishes

 Cooked sausage balls being pasted with butter on a baking sheet

-Double the recipe to use up all of the sausage and cream cheese.
+• You can easily double the recipe for sausage balls without Bisquick if you prefer to use up all the sausage and cream cheese.

 Sausage balls on a serving platter with a small bowl of honey mustard